LSTclock: sidereal time clock

 At any time you can deny or disable the app's access to your location and/or calendar using the "Settings" app; the app can work without these functionalities.

-When the chosen location (longitude only) is added to the list, it is saved into the app's setting file on the device.
+When a location is added to the list, it (longitude only) is saved into the app's setting file on the device.
 Besides that, the app does not store, share, or send your location, calendar contents, or any other kind of private information.

 When the developer receives messages from users via email (the address is in the footer of this page), the information contained in the messages is used only to provide support and not shared with others.